0xfe/hype/README.md

 # hype

--   hype is a web server
--   hype is an L7 load balancer
+hype is a programmable L4/7 load balancer
--   hype is a tiny web framework

-## Features implemented so far

--   Handler and middleware API for web apps
--   Simple pattern based request routing
--   L7 loadbalancing with multiple backend selection policies
--   Handler to serve files from directories

 ## To run